Yxwww/yuxi-site/posts/dry_principle.md

 }
 ```

 Both `PostContext` and `PageContext` describes the same kind of metadata for a post or a page.
-A much younger version of me would not have let this happen.
-As you can see, these two types are structurally identical.
+If I was younger, I would've advocated for applying DRY principle to consolidate these two types into one since the the two types are structurally identical.
 Howeer, I have decided to let these two coexist for the time being.
-Why?
-You may ask.
-Firstly, it makes sense for the application to have both types, and each type has its own identity and meaning.
+The reason is: firstly, it makes sense for the application to have both types, and each type has its own identity and meaning.
 PostContext is parsed from the post data of each blog.
 PageContext, however, is the metadata rendered out on the web page.
 Secondly:

 {% callout %}
 Duplication promotes seperation of concern.